philipp-spiess/this-week-in-react/src/issues/5/TWITTER.md

-I can't believe it's already time for the fifth issue of This Week In React ⚛️.
+I can't believe it's already time for the fifth issue of This Week in React ⚛️.

 This week we got four new RFCs: React.pure(), React.lazy(), Static contextType, and shouldComponentRemount and a lot more.